 Sweden - Inflation

-Consumer prices in Sweden rose 0.4% month-on-month in December, contrasting November’s 0.1% decline, according to data released by Statistics Sweden (SCB).
-December’s price rise was driven by higher prices for food and non-alcoholic beverages, transport, and recreation and culture.
+Consumer prices in Sweden rose 0.7% in February, contrasting January’s 1.0% decline, according to data released by Statistics Sweden (SCB).
+February’s price increase was mainly driven by higher prices for food and non-alcoholic beverages; clothing and footwear; and transport.